datn2107/KerasImageClassification/README.md

 ## Image Folder

 Create a directory contain all image.

-**Note**: We already add two basic data argumentation in training process, which are:
-* Random flip horizontal and vertical
-* Random rotate 30 degree

 ```
 data_root (folder containing all images)